 If you’re unsure about what to do next, talk to an adviser.

 Paying your rent or mortgage

-You’ll need to pay your next few mortgage or rent payments, even if you plan to leave - work out your options in the long-term.
+You or your ex-partner will need to pay your next few mortgage or rent payments, even if you plan to leave - work out your options in the long term.